reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 If you have a different IntelliJ project open already, you can reach the "New project" dialog through the option "File -> New -> Project".

-If the "Project SDK" drop down box shows "No JDK", select the option "Download JDK" in the dropdown box to install a JDK (Java Development Kit) before you continue.
+If the "Project SDK" drop-down box shows "No JDK", select the option "Download JDK" in the dropdown box to install a JDK (Java Development Kit) before you continue.

 Then, click "Next", click "Next" again, enter "robot-arena" as the name of the project, and finally click "Finish".

-**Congratulations, you have just created a Java project!** Now, it's time to actually create some code!
+**Congratulations, you have just created a Java project!** Now, it's time to create some code!

 ## Level 1 - Hello World